 When added to shampoo products it’s known to smooth frizzy hair and reduce the risk of breakage.

-Glycerin contains anti-inflammatory properties which can help to control an itchy, dry scalp and dandruff.
+One of the main benefits of glycerin is that it contains anti-inflammatory properties which can help to control an itchy, dry scalp and dandruff.

 When diluted so it’s not too potent, it can be used as an overnight treatment to prevent itching and troublesome flakes.

-Simply apply it to the scalp by massaging it in with your fingertips and leave it on overnight.
+Simply apply it to the scalp by massaging it with your fingertips and leave it on overnight.

 This is particularly helpful during the colder months when hair and scalp are prone to dryness.